crossrw/fbd-runtime/README.md

 * Chain is a logical connection between input and output elements and serves to transmit the signal states .
 Each circuit must be connected strictly one output element.
 State of the chain which is not connected to any output or connected more than one output of several elements is undefined , and a scheme in which to make such connections , incorrect.
 Chain, which is not connected to any input element is unused and its value is not calculated.
 Each chain has a unique (within the scheme) name.
 Chain with the same name are one chain.

 * Chains are carriers of signals.
 The signal is expressed in a language in the form of integer values with a sign.
 In general, the signal is used to represent a single-byte, double-byte or four-byte signed integer.
 Due to the nature of hardware controllers can be used at the bit number.
-To perform logical operations, the logical "0" is defined as the signal value "== 0", a logical "1" - signal value "!=1".
+To perform logical operations, the logical "0" is defined as the signal value `==0`, a logical "1" - signal value `!=1`.
 Furthermore, the modifications of the signal value of the logical state "0" to logic "1" (rising edge), and from a logical "1" to logical "0" (a falling edge).

 Key features
 ------------

 * Small RAM memory requirements, the scheme consists of 400 elements using only about 1 kb.
-* The algorithm is optimized for use in embedded controllers: PIC, AVR etc. Calculating does not use recursion, built data stack is used very sparingly.
+* The algorithm is optimized for use in embedded controllers: PIC, AVR, ARM etc. Calculating does not use recursion, built data stack is used very sparingly.
 * Wide range of supported elements: logic, arithmetic, comparison, timers, triggers, PID.
 Set of elements can be easily expanded.
 * Library has no binding to a specific hardware and can be easily ported to any platform for which there is a C compiler.
 * Support for storing intermediate results in EEPROM (for triggers, etc.), support for reading and saving values of network variables.